Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Regaari nodded sadly and allowed himself one last, full immersion in what his nose was telling him.
 He very much doubted he would ever get another chance.
 "Last chance." he told Ayma.

 She paused, then bobbled her head sideways - a no. "I’m not of Whitecrest stock." she reminded him.
-"What you can enjoy might… I’m happy, anyway."
+"What you can enjoy might...
+I’m happy, anyway."

 Regaari duck-nodded, and, with one last blissful sniff, raised his shield again.
 Warhorse ran the medical scanner over him the instant it was fully up.

 "...You’re probably gonna have a runny nose and watering eyes tonight." he decided.
 Baseball promptly burrowed in his bag and produced some antihistamines.

 "We’ll need to thoroughly scrub that fur out."
 Adam added, as Regaari accepted one and swallowed it with a little water.
-"But… yeah, I reckon you’re fine."
+"But... yeah, I reckon you’re fine."

 Baseball, Powell and the two rangers visibly relaxed.